Nameless Rumia's Wiki

 These abilities would allow websites to prop themselves up as a “one-stop shop” and, unlike the haphazard spread of niche chatrooms and forums, they could now centralize activities and strategically reinforce their positions by sending notifications to the tether.
 This is how websites like YouTube, Facebook, Twitter, Reddit, and Discord turn into household names that need no further introduction.

-In other words, the internet had, in a way, become gentrified or monopolized.
-Most alternative websites that tries competing with the status quo often fall into the trap of cutting corners,1) unless the owner gets into immense debt and pray that it becomes successful enough that some fool buys it and inevitably brings us back into the whole cycle of enshittification because they've always operated at a net loss.
+In other words, the internet had underwent a monopolization process.
+Most alternative websites that thinks about competing with the status quo often fall into the trap of cutting corners,1) unless the owner gets into immense debt and pray that it becomes successful enough that some fool buys it and inevitably brings us back into the whole cycle of enshittification because they've always operated at a net loss.

 Theoretical stages